Akshat-Shu/Solution-for-Trusses-and-Frames/README.md

 ### Solutions for Trusses and Frames using Python!

-My Professor ask us to write programs in order to solve trusses and frame problems when given in encoded form in return for a total of 5 marks being added to our end-semester scores.
+My Professor asked us to write programs in order to solve trusses and frame problems when given in encoded form in return for a total of 5 marks being added to our end-semester scores.
 So here it is.
 I hope I get those 5 extra marks

 This project makes use of the joint, member, unknown_force and known_force classes in order to generate equations of static equillibrium on both, members and joints.